chuvanan/bank-marketing-data/readme.md

 There are four datasets:

-* bank-additional-full.csv with all examples (41188) and 20 inputs, ordered by
+* `bank-additional-full.csv` with all examples (41188) and 20 inputs, ordered by
   date (from May 2008 to November 2010), very close to the data analyzed in [Moro et al., 2014]

-* bank-additional.csv with 10% of the examples (4119), randomly selected from
+* `bank-additional.csv` with 10% of the examples (4119), randomly selected from
-  1), and 20 inputs.
+  `bank-additional-full.csv`, and 20 inputs.

-* bank-full.csv with all examples and 17 inputs, ordered by date (older version of this dataset with less inputs).
+* `bank-full.csv` with all examples and 17 inputs, ordered by date (older version of this dataset with less inputs).

-* bank.csv with 10% of the examples and 17 inputs, randomly selected from 3
+* `bank.csv` with 10% of the examples and 17 inputs, randomly selected from
-  (older version of this dataset with less inputs).
+  `bank-full.csv` (older version of this dataset with less inputs).

 The smallest datasets are provided to test more computationally demanding machine learning algorithms (e.g., SVM).